-Your Trainer may be any healthcare professional with suitable experience and regular practice in Intensive Care ultrasound.
+Your Trainer may be any healthcare professional with suitable experience and regular practice in the related area of Intensive Care ultrasound.

-As a minimum, Trainers are expected to have been accredited in FUSIC® DVT or FAMUS for at least 12 months.
+As a minimum, FUSIC® Lung Trainers are expected to have been accredited in FUSIC® Lung or FAMUS Thoracic for at least 12 months.
 Applications must be processed and approved by ICS.